Game of the Century (college basketball): Aftermath

 Up to that point, only NCAA post-season games had been broadcast nationally, so there was much skepticism regarding where the broadcast would take the non-profit organization's policy.
 The broadcast drew a vast television audience in addition to the 52,693 fans who had filled the Astrodome for its first basketball game.
 Each school received $125,000 for the game, four times the 1968 NCAA tournament payout of $31,781.

 The January 1968 cover of Sports Illustrated depicted the game, with Hayes shooting over Alcindor.
 Alcindor—who had sustained an eye injury at a game against Cal a week earlier—had the worst performance of his college career.
 It was one of only two times in his UCLA career that he shot less than 50% from the field.

 Three days after the game, UCLA starting forward Edgar Lacy quit the team.
 Wooden had benched him after 11 minutes, and he never re-entered the game.
 Upset with Wooden's public comments implying that he did not want back into the game, Lacy quit the team.
 "I've never enjoyed playing for that man," Lacy said of Wooden after quitting.
 In 2008, Wooden stated, "I'm sorry I said that.
 It hurt him, and that's why he quit.
 I was very disappointed.
 Edgar was a fine boy."

 Neither Houston nor UCLA lost another game for the remainder of the regular season.
 The teams met again in the 1968 NCAA Tournament semifinals, with the then-No. 2 ranked Bruins winning 101–69 against the No. 1 Cougars.
 Assistant coach Jerry Norman was credited by Wooden for devising the diamond-and-one defense that the Bruins used to contain Hayes, who was averaging 37.7 points per game but was held to only 10.
 UCLA advanced and defeated the North Carolina Tar Heels 78–55 for the 1968 title.
 Houston also lost the consolation game to Ohio State.
 Those games were at the Los Angeles Memorial Sports Arena, on the same floor used in the Astrodome game.

 The 1971 NCAA Tournament was held at the Astrodome following the success of the game and drew more than 31,000 spectators for both the semifinals and championship.
 The 1982 tournament was held at the Louisiana Superdome.
 Eventually, most Final Fours were awarded only to host cities with domed stadiums.
 Starting with the 1997 tournament, only domed stadiums have hosted the Final Four.

 UCLA and Houston played again in 1969 at Pauley Pavilion for the regular-season rematch.
 UCLA won 100–64.
 UCLA won six more national championships under Wooden.
 Lewis led his Phi Slama Jama teams to three consecutive Final Fours (1982–1984), advancing to the national championship game in 1983 and 1984.

-In 2006, Hayes, Kareem Abdul-Jabbar (Lew Alcindor) and Wooden were inducted into the National Collegiate Basketball Hall of Fame, followed by Lewis in 2007.
+In 2006, Hayes, Kareem Abdul-Jabbar and Wooden were inducted into the National Collegiate Basketball Hall of Fame, followed by Lewis in 2007.